 Why Does Memory Matter?

 Memory plays a fundamental role in life and learning.
-After all, it is the only way we can reflect on the past.
+After all, it’s the only way we can reflect on the past.
 This, in turn, helps us to operate in the present and think about the future.

-In other words, memory is essential for our survival.
+This makes memory essential for our survival.
 We typically store information that helps us avoid physical or psychological harm.
+For example, we remember which foods cause us allergic reactions, or which routes to avoid in unsafe neighbourhoods.

 How to Combat the Forgetting Curve?

-This all sounds pretty scary and daunting, doesn’t it?
-In fact, it’s clear that Ebbinghaus’ forgetting curve presents a challenge for learning and development professionals.
+This may all sound pretty scary and daunting.
+In fact, it’s clear that Ebbinghaus’ forgetting curve presents a real challenge for learning and development professionals.
 After all, your aim is to create an effective training programme your learners will love and remember.

 Luckily, now that you understand how memory works, you can do something about it.
 There are various tactics that you can use to overcome the forgetting curve and make sure you don’t squander your precious learning efforts.

-Here are some of our favourite ways to leverage spaced repetition to improve recall in your training initiatives.
+Here are some of our favourite ways to leverage spaced repetition to improve recall throughout your training initiatives.

 1. Reinforce Regularly